JIV can be run either as a Java applet, either as a (standalone) Java application.

 positive and equal (for all dimensions and all image volumes) and the

-dimension ordering is 'z y x'
+dimension ordering is 'z y x'.
+However this performance

 difference will be hardly noticeable when using a modern Java runtime